practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 With the release of node.js (which natively runs JavaScript and WebAssembly on the [V8 engine](https://v8.dev/)) in 2009, JavaScript also became a back-end programming language: [The Origins of JavaScript: How It Became the Backbone of the Internet](https://medium.com/@Abhishek-Tiwari/the-origins-of-javascript-how-it-became-the-backbone-of-the-internet-2755b1efab1e)

+By the way: The "V8 engine" is a stack-based virtual machine, processing bytecode: [Understanding V8’s Bytecode](https://medium.com/dailyjs/understanding-v8s-bytecode-317d46c94775)

 <br/>

 ## TypeScript and JavaScript